ShaunWalker-tech/linux-homelab/03-File-Permissions/Screenshots/README.md

 # Screenshots

-This folder contains screenshots documenting the File and permissions configuration process.
+This folder contains screenshots documenting the File and Permissions configuration process.